About CourseRelease Date: December 3, 2018

 Infertility is a medical problem with social, emotional, financial, religious, and other personal challenges that affect individuals, couples, and family systems.
 To combat a Woman's inability to get pregnant, many people turn to counseling and the medical field for assistance and reproductive advice.
 This intermediate-level course provides an overview of infertility, the nature and scope of physical causes of infertility, as well as the emotional, social, financial, religious/spiritual, and career challenges faced by individuals and couples experiencing infertility.
 Treatment modalities are described, concerns for specific populations who experience infertility are discussed throughout using case studies and vignettes.

-Social Workers participating in this course will receive 3 (clinical) continuing education clock hours upon successful course completion.
+Social Workers completing this course receive 3 clinical social work continuing education credits.